namolnad/danloman-dot-com/_posts/2021-02-14-use-a-gatekeeper-to-manage-control-flow.md

 layout: post
 title: Use a Gatekeeper to manage control flow
 date: 2021-02-14 11:09 -0700
+excerpt: Simplified control flow.
+With some sugar on top.
 ---
 A control-flow technique which many of you are likely familiar with goes something like this: